 In what language is this programme taught?

-The programme is fully taught in English.
+The programme is taught in English.

-This programme belongs to the Department of Environment and Development.
+On the UPEACE side, this programme belongs to the Department of Environment and Development.

 Where do students work after graduating?

-Our alumni work in a variety of fields and organizations.
+Our Alumni work in a variety of fields and organizations.
 Some work for the private sector, some government organizations, some for the United Nations, some for non-governmental organizations (NGOs), while others follow a career in academia.

 Are there field visits in this programme?

-On these field trips student get the opportunity to visit different communities and projects throughout the country and gain hands-on learning experiences with our diverse and interdisciplinary community of collaborators in the field.
+Yes, most of our courses have field visits.
+Some are day trips; some can be overnight.
+During these visits, students get the opportunity to visit different communities and projects throughout the country and gain hands-on learning experience with our diverse and interdisciplinary community of collaborators in the field.

 Where are the professors in the programme from?